 BENQI's interest rate models dynamically adjusts the interest rates of each asset market depending on the utilization rate.
 A high ratio would incur higher interest payments from borrowers, and consequently higher interest payments to suppliers, thereby encouraging suppliers to add more assets to the protocol and ensuring healthy levels of available liquidity.

-BENQI currently uses a Linear Rate model for most of its assets, but will be transitioning to Jump Rate model shortly.
-The Jump Rate Model is more efficient at incentivizing liquidity at higher utilization rate, as illustrated in the following charts:
+BENQI currently uses the Jump Rate Model, which is more efficient at incentivizing liquidity at higher utilization rate, as illustrated in the following chart: